 • Notification required: Must notify immigration within 15 days of changing to a new employer

-• Occupation scope: H-2 is limited to certain occupation categories (manufacturing, construction, agriculture, fishery, food service, cleaning, caregiving).
+• Occupation scope: is limited to certain occupation categories (manufacturing, construction, agriculture, fishery, food service, cleaning, caregiving).
 Changing jobs within these categories is unrestricted.

-H-2's flexibility is one of its main advantages, particularly for 고려인 (Koryo-saram) workers who may move between employers seasonally.
+'s flexibility is one of its main advantages, particularly for 고려인 (Koryo-saram) workers who may move between employers seasonally.

 • E-3 (Research): Change allowed with workplace change report.
 New employer must be a research institution or company with a qualified research facility.

-• E-4 (Technology transfer): Similar to E-3 — employer change allowed with notification, new employer must be approved for technology transfer activities.
+• E-4 (Technology transfer): Similar to — employer change allowed with notification, new employer must be approved for technology transfer activities.

 • E-5 (Professional services): Employer change allowed with notification — common for doctors, lawyers, CPAs moving between hospitals, firms.